M. NourbeSe Philip: Life and works

-Born in the Caribbean in Woodlands, Moriah, Trinidad and Tobago, Philip was educated at the University of the West Indies.
-She subsequently pursued graduate degrees in political science and law at the University of Western Ontario, and practised law in Toronto, Ontario, for seven years.
+Born in the Caribbean in Woodlands, Moriah, Trinidad and Tobago, Philip graduated in 1965 from Bishop Anstey High School and went on to study at the University of the West Indies, where she received her B.Sc.(Econ.) degree.
+Moving to Canada in 1968, she subsequently pursued graduate degrees in political science and law at the University of Western Ontario, and practised law in Toronto, Ontario, for seven years.
 She left her law practice in 1983 to devote time to her writing.

 Philip is known for experimentation with literary form and for her commitment to social justice.

 Philip has published five books of poetry, two novels, four books of collected essays and two plays.
 Her short stories, essays, reviews and articles have appeared in magazines and journals in North America and England and her poetry has been extensively anthologized.
-Her work – poetry, fiction and non-fiction – is taught widely at university level and is the subject of much academic writing and critique.
+Her body of work – poetry, fiction and non-fiction – is taught widely at university level and is the subject of much academic writing and critique.

 Her first novel, Harriet's Daughter (1988), is widely used in high-school curricula in Ontario, Great Britain and was, for a decade, studied by all children in the Caribbean receiving a high school CXC diploma.
 It has also been published as an audio cassette, a script for stage and in a German-language edition.
-Although categorized as young adult literature, Harriet's Daughter is a book that can appeal to older children and adults of all ages.
-Set in Toronto, this novel explores the themes of friendship, self-image, ethics and migration, while telling a story that is riveting, funny and technically accomplished.
-It makes the fact of being Black a very positive and enhancing experience.

-Philip's most renowned poetry book, She Tries Her Tongue, Her Silence Softly Breaks, was awarded the Casa de las Américas Prize for Literature while still in manuscript form.
-As she explores themes of race, place, gender, colonialism and, always, language, Philip plays with words, bending and restating them in a way that is reminiscent of jazz.
-The tension between father tongue (the white Euro-Christian male canon), and mother tongue (Black African female) is always present.
-Most quoted is the chant-like refrain at the core of Discourse on the Logic of Language: